-In May 2018, Grace Petrie played at the Liverpool Philharmonic Music Room to a small but enthusiastic audience who – as you can hear me talking about in this edition of Looks Unfamiliar – nonetheless seemed a little self-conscious about singing along with the call-and-response numbers.
-Despite Grace’s continual undaunted and good-humoured exhortations from the stage, they still seemed to need a little persuading (although the persuasion was hardly in short supply), which lent an unintentional air of irony to I Wish The Guardian Believed That I Exist.
-This reticence may have been down to the rarefied atmosphere of the venue, or the odd seating arrangements that seemed to place everyone as physically far from each other as possible, or even down to the relatively small size of the audience and corresponding lack of safety in numbers, to the extent that when Grace returned to the Music Room almost exactly twelve months later, some of those complete strangers were greeting each other with ‘you were at the last one’… but we’re getting a bit ahead of ourselves there.
+In May 2018, Grace Petrie played at the Liverpool Philharmonic Music Room to a small but enthusiastic audience who – as you can hear me talking about in Looks Unfamiliar here – nonetheless seemed a little self-conscious about singing along with the call-and-response numbers.
+Despite Grace’s continual undaunted and good-humoured exhortations from the stage, they still seemed to need a little persuading (although the persuasion was hardly exactly in short supply), which lent an unintentional air of irony to I Wish The Guardian Believed That I Exist.
+This reticence may have been down to the rarefied atmosphere of the venue, or the odd seating arrangements that seemed to place everyone as physically far away from each other as possible, or even down to the relatively small size of the audience and corresponding lack of safety in numbers, to the extent that when Grace returned to the Music Room almost exactly twelve months later, some of those complete strangers were greeting each other with ‘you were at the last one’… but we’re getting a bit ahead of ourselves there.

 I should really plug one of my own books here too, shouldn’t I?
 Well, if you like Grace Petrie’s lyrics, then you’ll probably find a lot to enjoy in Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
-Also, if you like to hear people being rude about Piers Morgan, there’s plenty of that in the edition of Looks Unfamiliar with Garreth F. Hirons here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.